 - 3. Joining The joint sections, apart from the roof and light box, are jointed using round tenons in accordance with a prescribed ratio.
 The round tenon is a round cylinder of stone which fits into a matching round mortise hole.

 - 4. Carving

-The stone lantern is decorated with engraving.
-Depending on the pattern or design to be carved, and in accordance with fixed standard dimensions and ratios, the following chisel carving techniques are applied for a particular motif style: embossed carving; line carving; openwork; or carving in the round.
+The stone lantern is decorated with engravings.
+Depending on the pattern or design to be carved, and in accordance with fixed standard dimensions and ratios, a different technique is applied for carving particular patterns.

-Embossed carving is stipulated for clouds, deer, Japanese maple leaves, dragons, beams, or herons.
-Line carving is used for dragons, waves, rope pattern, fans, or pine trees.
-Openwork is for a half moon, full moon, bats, windows, bottle gourds, double crosses, or interlaced circles, while carving in the round is used for monkeys or owls.
+There are embossed carvings, line carvings, openworks, and carvings in the round for the carving techniques.
+The embossed carvings are stipulated for clouds, deers, Japanese maple leaves, dragons, beams, or herons.
+The line carvings are used for dragons, waves, rope patterns, fans, or pine trees.
+The openworks are for a half moon, full moon, bats, windows, bottle gourds, double crosses, or interlaced circles, while carving in the round is used for monkeys or owls.